Lasers and Intense Pulsed Light (IPL) sources used for cosmetic purposes

 - reducing the visibility of blood vessels and skin pigmentations

 - rejuvenating the skin

-- reducing the appearance of fat.
+- reducing the appearance of fat and cellulite.

 Intense Pulsed Light Sources (IPLs)